What’s With Red Meat?

 Bacteroidetes survive on antioxidants from healthy foods.
 Conversely, firmicutes survive on things like sugar and flour.
 When antibiotics are ingested, they kill off bacteriodetes allowing the firmicutes to take over.
 Remarkably, 80% of the antibiotics that get used are used on animals.

-Another little trick meat producers use, is a fugal estrogen called zeranol.
+Another little trick meat producers use is a fugal estrogen called zeranol.
 Meat producers place zeranol in the ear of the animal.
 Estrogen causes the animal to retain fat.
 Studies show it takes 30% less feed to fatten up an animal on estrogen.
-It is important to note, zeranol is a mycotoxin.
-Mycotoxins are neurotoxins and the most potent carcinogens we know of.
+It is important to note, zeranol is also a mycotoxin and is banned in Europe.
+North American meat is also banned in Europe.

 On a side note, xenoestrogen is found in plastic, soy, and most lotions, paint, and beauty products.
 Xenoestrogens aren’t real estrogens, they just mimic estrogen in the body.
 Similarly, the estrogen in plants isn’t real estrogen either.
 Phytoestrogen is a plant estrogen, and it just acts like estrogen as well.
 It’s a plant’s protective mechanism in the same way some plants are poisonous.